qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/guppy.md

 If you find error like "guppy_basecaller with gpu: error while loading shared libraries: libcuda.so.1", no worry, because you don't have cuda in your loca, it's on a GPU node.

-If runing, it will show something like,
+If running, it will show something like,

 ```bash
 ONT Guppy basecalling software version 6.5.7+ca6d6af, minimap2 version 2.24-r1122